kalebwbishop/senior-design/README.md

 ## Project Description

-Train a machine learning application to recognize various dishes based on images or text descriptions then return a list of common allergens that may be used with those dishes
+QSine is a machine learning application designed to enhance food safety for individuals with allergies.
+By leveraging advanced image recognition and natural language processing (NLP) models, the app identifies dishes and their associated allergens based on images or text descriptions.
+The system integrates seamlessly with a robust database of recipes and allergens, providing users with quick and reliable insights to make informed dining choices.
+Our project aims to deliver an accessible, efficient, and secure tool to improve the quality of life for individuals navigating food allergies.

 [Full Page](./Assignments/Assignment2_Team_Formation_and_Project_Description/README.md)